Exact effective action for the O(N) vector model in the large N limit: Abstract

 \section{Abstract}

-We present the solution of the exact RG equation at the critical fixed point of the interacting $O(N)$ vector model in the large $N$ limit.
-Below four dimensions, the exact effective action at the fixed point is a transcendental function of two leading scaling operators with infinitely many derivatives.
+We present the Wilsonian effective action as a solution of the exact RG equation for the critical $O(N)$ vector model in the large $N$ limit.
+Below four dimensions, the exact effective action can be expressed in a closed form as a transcendental function of two leading scaling operators with infinitely many derivatives.
+From the exact solution that describes the RG flow from a UV theory to the fixed point theory in the IR, we obtain the mapping between UV operators and IR scaling operators.
+It is shown that IR scaling operators are given by sums of infinitely many UV operators with infinitely many derivatives.